I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

 Alternatively, if it was 1980 and instead of buying the Mars bar you decided to take the 15p and deposit it in a savings account, you would need an average annual interest rate of around 2.9% to be able to afford that same Mars bar in 2022.

 The Council of the Buildings Societies Association (BSA) reported the average interest rate for savings accounts was 10.3% in 1980.
-Last year, the average interest rate for a one-year fixed rate ISA was 0.5% as interest rates neared record lows.
+For the 12 months to November, the Bank of England reported the average interest rate for a one-year fixed rate ISA in the UK was 0.55%.

 So these savings rates have fluctuated heavily over the years, and can’t necessarily be counted on to rise with inflation.

-Interest rates have been very low since the global financial crisis in 2008 and, while the signs are there that they are rising in the US and UK, they aren’t covering inflation right now.
+Interest rates have been very low since the global financial crisis in 2008 and, while they are rising in the US and UK, they aren’t covering inflation right now.

 How can I open an ISA?